Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum

 \section{Abstract}

-We develop a geometrical micro-local analysis of contact Anosov flow, such as geodesic flow on negatively curved manifold.
-We use the method of wave-packet transform discussed in \cite{faure_tsujii_Ruelle_resonances_density_2016} and observe that the transfer operator is well approximated (in the high frequency limit) by a \textquotedblleft quantization\textquotedblright{} of an induced transfer operator acting on sections of some vector bundle on the trapped set.
-This gives a few important consequences: The discrete eigenvalues of the generator of transfer operators, called Ruelle spectrum, are structured into vertical bands.
+We develop a geometric micro-local analysis of contact Anosov flow, such as the geodesic flow on negatively curved manifold.
+This microlocal analysis is based on the wavepacket transform discussed in \cite{faure_tsujii_Ruelle_resonances_density_2016}.
+The main result is that the transfer operator is well approximated (in the high frequency limit) by the quantization of the Hamiltonian flow naturally defined from the contact Anosov flow and extended to some vector bundle over the symplectization set.
+This has a few important consequences: the discrete eigenvalues of the generator of transfer operators, called Ruelle spectrum, are structured into vertical bands.
 If the right-most band is isolated from the others, most of the Ruelle spectrum in it concentrate along a line parallel to the imaginary axis and, further, the density satisfies a Weyl law as the imaginary part tend to infinity.
 Some of these results were announced in \cite{faure_tsujii_band_CRAS_2013}.

 \footnote{2010 Mathematics Subject Classification:

 37D20 Uniformly hyperbolic systems (expanding, Anosov, Axiom A, etc.)

 37D35 Thermodynamic formalism, variational principles, equilibrium states